Drought - Assistance Programs

 State Water Resources Control Board Division of Financial Assistance Drought Funding

-- The State Water Resources Control Board (State Water Board) has funding available to assist water systems and individual households to address drought-related drinking water emergencies.
+- The State Water Resources Control Board (State Water Board) has funding available to assist water systems and individual households (through RCAC) to address drought-related drinking water emergencies.

 - For more information on available programs, go to DWDroughtfund